jplhanna/neuroflow-technical/README.md

 # neuroflow-technical
 A technical REST project for Collecting, tracking, and presenting users Mood, and the data related to it.
-After installing the necessary libraries, the server can be run with `python manage.py runserver (Server IP):(Server Port)` If this is in django use `$IP:$PORT`
+After installing the necessary libraries, the server can be run with `python manage.py runserver (Server IP):(Server Port)` If this is in cloud9 use `$IP:$PORT`

-For testing and debugging purposes go to setting.py and change DEBUG to equal True.
+For testing and debugging purposes go to mood/setting.py and change DEBUG to equal True

+As well as add the webpage or Server IP you would like to use for this app in ALLOWED_HOSTS.

-In order to install and run this application it is also necessary for you to install these libraries, with the following commands:
+In order to run this application it is either also necessary for you to use Docker and docker-compose in order create a runnable image

+or  you must manually install these libraries, with the following commands:

 `virtualenv env`